careduri/dirty-fish/README.md

-dirty-fish
+Dirty Fish
 ==========

-An attempt to create a UML editor in NodeJS.
+An attempt to create a simple and collaborative UML editor using NodeJS.